Peter Murphy (musician): Cascade: 1992–1995

 Around this time after Holy Smoke, Murphy decided to permanently reside in Turkey with his family.
 Despite not touring or recording, he still continued to write songs with Paul Statham.
 In 1994, Murphy decided to record a new album with Statham and producer Pascal Gabriel.
-The basic programming for the LP was done at Peter Gabriel’s Real World Studio near Bath.
+The basic programming for the LP was done at Peter Gabriel’s Real World Studios near Bath.
 They then moved to Spain for a period of six weeks.
 Murphy was interested to have musicians such as Robert Fripp (from King Crimson) and Peter Brook contribute to the album.
 However, this interest did not come into fruition.

 In 1995, Murphy embraced a lower-key, ambient pop sound for Cascade, featuring producer Pascal Gabriel, guest work from "infinite guitarist" Michael Brook, and overall a much stronger incorporation of electronics.
 This album was also to be his last major collaboration with Paul Statham, who departed to form Peach with Gabriel and eventually write songs for Dido and Kylie Minogue.
 Cascade was also Murphy's last original release for Beggars Banquet Records, which had been his label since Bauhaus.
 To promote the album, Murphy was a musical guest on MTV's The Jon Stewart Show, performing his song "The Scarlet Thing in You" on May 23, 1995.
 The American folk musician Jewel was the opening act for Murphy on his North American tour in support of the album.